IgorMeloS/OpenCV_Scanner/README.md

 # Scanner with Python and OpenCV

-Practical scanner with python and OpenCV.
-Following the source code by [PyImageSearch](https://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/), this repository presents a practical scan engine.
+Practical scanner with Python and OpenCV.
+Following the source code by [PyImageSearch](https://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/).

 ## About the Scanner